grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 The two `itbl0mydspSIG0` and `ftbl1mydspSIG1` tables are generated as static global pointers.
 The `classInit` method uses the `fManager` object used to allocate tables.
 A new `classDestroy` method is generated to deallocate the tables.

 **Finally, the `init` method is now empty.
-Because the static tables are now allocated on the heap, the architecture code must invoke `classInit` and `classDestroy` once to manage the allocation and deallocation of these tables, and use `instanceInit` for the initialization of each DSP instance.**
+Because the static tables are now possibly allocated on the heap, the architecture code must invoke `classInit` and `classDestroy` once to manage the allocation and deallocation of these tables, and use `instanceInit` for the initialization of each DSP instance.**

 The `memoryInfo` method now has the following shape, with the two `itbl0mydspSIG0` and `ftbl1mydspSIG1` tables: